Skip to main content

 About us

 Hill House St Helier, formerly known as St Helier District Community Association, serves the community in Sutton and Merton.
-Operated by Community Action Sutton (https://www.suttoncvs.org.uk/), the center hosts a variety of events and activities throughout the year.
+Operated by Community Action Sutton (https://www.suttoncvs.org.uk/), the centre hosts a variety of events and activities throughout the year.

 We offer office accommodation to Voluntary, Community, Faith, and Social Enterprise (VCFSE) organizations in our main building.
 Hill House provides three spaces available for hire, each accompanied by free parking.